 - A compelling portfolio of work that demonstrates both conceptual and technical proficiency

-- Academic excellence exhibited through strong high school records
+- Academic excellence as exhibited through strong high school records and standardized test scores

-- A well-organized, thoughtful, and clearly-articulated artist's statement
+- A well-organized, thoughtful, and clearly-articulated statement of purpose

 SAIC Scholars Program Q&A

-Will I be taking more credit hours than my peers during Fall and Spring semester of my first year?
+Will I be taking more credit hours than my peers during fall and spring semesters of my first year?

-No. SAIC Scholars students take 15 credits in their Fall semester and 15 in the Spring semester.
-They may however, participate in a 3-credit hour study trip for studio credit during the Winter or Summer interim session.
-In total, they will likely take 33 credits during the academic year in which the trip occurs.
+No. SAIC Scholars students take 15 credits in their fall semester and 15 in the spring semester.
+They will, however, participate in a 3-credit hour winter interim study trip for studio credit during the winter session.
+In total, they will take 33 credits during the academic year.

 What is the studio/making component of the winter study trip?

 Students will have a common workspace (mostly for digital and drawing work) at SART, but they will spend much of their time exploring Siena.
-Studio work will take place after the study trip, and involve two class meetings in Chicago (a working and a final critique) during the Spring semester.
+Studio work will take place subsequent to the study trip and involve two class meetings in Chicago (a working and a final critique) during the spring semester.

 Does the study trip fulfill any of my degree requirements?

 Yes.
-The study trip awards 3 studio credits, and additionally, all SAIC students are required to take 6 credits of off-campus study.
+The study trip fulfills the Research Studio II component of a student’s first-year schedule.
+Additionally, all SAIC students are required to take 6 credits of off-campus study.
 This trip fulfills half of that requirement.